 A personality disorder is a way of seeing the world that deviates from the norm and means you have certain behaviors that negatively affect all of your life, all of the time, since early adulthood.

-Someone with narcissistic traits might be very cold and ruthless at work but kind to his children and friends.
-Perhaps they only became so brutal since a big promotion.
+Someone with narcissistic traits might be cold and ruthless at work but kind to his children and friends.
+Perhaps they only became so brutal after a big promotion.

 Someone who has narcissistic personality disorder would be unable to empathize with anyone in any area of life.
 They would have been this way since late adolescence.